Mongrel.io User Documentation

 Using Data from Other Sources

-You can reference data from other sources to create powerful API call chains.
-The system automatically determines the correct execution order based on dependencies.
+You can reference data from other sources to create API call chains:

 - Source 1 — Name: